South Petherton: Governance

 As a civil parish, South Petherton has its own parish council with responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs and producing annual accounts for public scrutiny.
 The parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
 The council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with the district council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.

-The village is part of the South Somerset local government district within the wider Somerset County Council area.
+For local government purposes, since 1 April 2023, the parish comes under the unitary authority of Somerset Council.
+Prior to this, it was part of the non-metropolitan district of South Somerset (established under the Local Government Act 1972).
+It was part of Yeovil Rural District before 1974.

 Yeovil is a county constituency represented in the House of Commons of the Parliament of the United Kingdom.
 It elects one Member of Parliament (MP) by the first past the post system of election.
 The constituency covers the towns of Yeovil, Chard, Crewkerne and Ilminster in Somerset.
-The current MP is Marcus Fysh, a member of the Conservative Party.
+Since July 2024 the MP is Adam Dance, a member of the Liberal Democrats and a resident of the village, and parish and county councillor.

 An electoral ward in the same name exists.
 South Petherton is the most populous area the ward, which also includes Shepton Beauchamp and Seavington St. Mary.
 The total ward population at the 2011 census was 4,866.

-Prior to Brexit in 2020, South Petherton formed part of the electorate for the South West England constituency for elections to the European Parliament.

-From 1894 to 1974 it formed part of the Yeovil Rural District.